nicotsou/nicotsou.com/content/blog/why-I-became-a-software-engineer/index.md

 ---

-My midelife crisis started earlier than usual.
+My midlife crisis started earlier than usual.
 One day I woke up and all of a sudden various philosophical questions besieged my brain.

 Who am I?
 What am I good at?
 What I am _not_ good at?
 How can I contribute to this world and how far am I to make my dreams come true?
 Am I doing the right job?
 Am I gonna be successful?
 What is success anyway?
 Are we gonna be friends again?